XcalableMP/manual/en/overview.rst

 Interoperability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Most of existing parallel applications are written with MPI.
-It is not realistic to port them over to XMP because each of them could consist of millions of lines.
+It is not realistic to port them over to XMP because each of them consists of millions of lines.

 Because XMP is interoperable with MPI, users can develop an XMP application by modifying a part of an existing one instead of rewriting it totally.
-When developing a parallel application from scratch, it is possible to use XMP to write a complicated part of, for example, domain decomposition while they use MPI, which could be faster than XMP, to write a hot-spot part that need to be tuned carefully.
+Besides, when developing a parallel application from scratch, it is possible to use XMP to write a complicated part of, for example, domain decomposition while they use MPI, which could be faster than XMP, to write a hot-spot part that need to be tuned carefully.
 In addition, XMP is interoperable with OpenMP and Python.

-It might be difficult to develop a parallel application with just one programming language or framework since it generally has its own strong and weak points.
+It might be difficult to develop an application with just one programming language or framework since it generally has its own strong and weak points.
 Thus, an XMP program is interoperable with those in other languages to provide both high productivity and